Vasil Levski: Commemoration

 There have been motions to glorify Vasil Levski as a saint of the Bulgarian Orthodox Church.
 However, historian Stefan Chureshki has emphasised that while Levski's post-monastical life was one of a martyr, it was incompatible with the Orthodox concept of sainthood.
 Chureshki makes reference to Levski's correspondences, which show that Levski threatened wealthy Bulgarians (чорбаджии, chorbadzhii) and traitors with death, endorsed theft from the rich for pragmatic revolutionary purposes and voluntarily gave up his religious office to devote himself to the secular struggle for liberation.

 Vasil Levski's hanging is observed annually across Bulgaria on 19 February instead of 18 February, due to the erroneous calculation of 19th-century Julian calendar dates after Bulgaria adopted the Gregorian calendar in 1916.
 Although the location of Levski's grave has not been determined, some of his hair is on exhibit at the National Museum of Military History.
 After Levski gave up monkhood in 1863, he shaved his hair, which his mother and later his sister Yana preserved.
 Levski's personal items—such as his silver Christian cross, his copper water vessel, his Gasser revolver, made in Austria-Hungary in 1869, and the shackles from his imprisonment in Sofia—are also exhibited in the military history museum, while Levski's sabre can be seen in the Lovech regional museum.

 Vasil Levski is referenced in the video game Star Citizen, in which a future society, the "People's Alliance of Levski," names a city in his honor.

-A pond in the Arbor Hills Nature Preserve in Plano, Texas is named in honor of Vasil Levski.

-February 17, 2025 the President of the Republic of Bulgaria, Rumen Radev, officially named Sofia Airport after the Apostle of Freedom, Vasil Levski.
-The new name “Vasil Levski” – Sofia Airport will be installed on the terminal building.
+On 17 February 2025, the President of the Republic of Bulgaria, Rumen Radev, named Sofia Airport after Levski.